 John Ritenbaugh, reflecting on a vital character quality needed for every Christian, devoted dedication to a cause, God's cause, insists that we are required to put Him before all else in life.
 This is a major deficit in the greater Church of God following the breakup of our previous fellowship.
 This same deficit is ravaging our …

-Even though the march of globalism seems irresistible, tribalism is rearing its head in many parts of the globe.
-Charles Whitaker also shows that tribalism played a major role in Israel's history of rebellion.
+Even though the march of globalism seems irresistible, the pendulum has swung and tribalism is rearing its head in many parts of the globe.

 Our annual Thanksgiving, as developed from the early settlers who called themselves Pilgrims (temporary dwellers on a journey), was derived from the harvest festivals, patterned after the annual Holy Days such as Pentecost and Tabernacles.
 Unfortunately, the modern descendants of Jacob have all but forgotten their relationship …